elizabethzhu1/nyt-scraper/README.md

 # nyt-scraper

+Built a quick project called: "What's in a New York Times Headline?"

 A site that investigates frequent words in headlines, performs sentiment analysis, and extracts geolocations.